 - On the island of Sulawesi, in Indonesia, newborn infants who die are buried in the trunks of giant trees.
 The people there believe that the child's soul will rise up into the heavens through the tree.

-- Many cultures, such as the Maya and the Egyptians, buried their dead in tombs that were part of ceremonial centers.
+- Many cultures, such as the Mayans and the Egyptians, buried their dead in tombs that were part of ceremonial centers.
 Multiple burials were often contained in the same pyramid or plaza.
 Earlier burials were often built over by later generations, making these sites a bit of a puzzle for researchers.

 - The ancient Chinese buried their rulers in suits of jade before internment.

 - Archeologists have unearthed the tombs of Neanderthal man dating back to 60,000 b.c.e. at the Shanidar Cave in Iraq.
 The graves included animal antlers placed on the body, and flower detritus nearby.
 This may indicate some sort of ritual took place, even that long ago.

 - Modern-day women of a New Guinea tribe, the Gimi, have a ritual that involves eating the flesh of deceased men.
 Gillian Gilson, author of Between Culture and Fantasy A New Guinea Highlands Mythology indicates that this is partly because eating the body prevents it from decomposing, but there are some other, more complex, cultural reasons as well.
 In some ancient societies, the dead were cremated and then their ashes consumed.